gosling084/claude-tex-server/README.md

-# claude-tex-server
+# Math Chat - Claude API Integration Project

-A full-stack application that serves as a proxy for Claude API calls and renders LaTeX/MathJax in the browser.
+A full-stack application that creates a mathematics-focused chat interface with the Claude API, featuring LaTeX rendering and conversation management.
+The application acts as an intelligent mathematics tutor, providing clear, LaTeX-formatted mathematical explanations.

 ## Project Structure